theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 ### Configuring our minimal project

-Technically an empty `config.yaml` would be okay, but while we're at it, we can pass some settings to make sure Hugo does not output too many useless files alongisdes our markdown files.
+Technically an empty `config.yaml` would be okay, but while we're at it, we can pass some settings to make sure Hugo does not output too many useless files alongside our markdown files.

 ```yaml
 # config.yaml